Genfit could bring NASH liver disease treatment to market in 2019

 Mouney added that Genfit is in discussions with investors and partners to develop the company and that the phase 3 study - which should cost around 150 million euros - is part of these discussions.

-“It is important, before the authorization and commercial launch, to prepare marketing structures, especially alliances and collaborations to cover the whole of the global market.”
+“It is important, before the authorisation and commercial launch, to prepare marketing structures, especially alliances and collaborations to cover the whole of the global market.”